Many homeowners turn on their dehumidifier in the summer when the house gets too hot and sticky.

 The refrigerant used in these dehumidifiers helps cool and remove moisture from the air.
 This process happens continually until the desired humidity level is achieved.

 A fan in the dehumidifier constantly draws in air from the room and pushes it over the metal plate mentioned above.
-These fans will not stop working until your room attains the set relative humidity.

-It’s worth noting that these dehumidifiers are effective at room temperatures (60-70°F or 15.56-21.11°C).
-These gadgets are ineffective in extremely cold conditions as they can form ice on the metal coils.
-In most cases, ice forms on these plates in temperatures below 64.4°F (18°C).
+They are ineffective in extremely cold conditions, as they can form ice on the metal coils.
+In most cases, ice forms on these plates at temperatures below 64.4°F (18°C).

 Desiccant Dehumidifiers

 A fan in the unit constantly draws in room air.
 The air passes over a wheel coated with the desiccant material.
-The desiccant absorbs the moisture in the air, and dry air is then passed back into the room.

-The absorbed moisture condenses, and the water is drained into a tank or removed through a tube.
 Drawing in moist air, passing it over the wheel, and releasing dry air happens continually until your room reaches the set relative humidity.

-The main advantage of these units is that they can work even in extremely cold areas.
 However, you should be ready to pay more energy bills.
-These dehumidifiers consume between 600-800 watts of electricity per hour.
+These dehumidifiers consume between 600 and 800 watts of electricity per hour.

 Whole-House Ventilation Dehumidifiers

-This type is installed in your ductwork and work with your HVAC system.
+This type of dehumidifier is connected to your ductwork and works with your HVAC system to reach all areas of your home.
 They have a dehumidistat that monitors the relative humidity in your house.
-When it exceeds the set point, these dehumidifiers power on to remove the excessive moisture.

-The dehumidifier has a blower that pulls in outside air and forces it into the house through the ductwork.
 Next, the air passes over coils that are cooled by refrigerant.
 Finally, the passing air condenses into water, which is drained into a tank or removed through a tube.

 These systems are excellent if you want to dehumidify your entire house.
 However, they are expensive, and you’ll need to hire a professional to install them.